Leonardo-Boss/suckless-site/dwm.suckless.org/patches/clientspertag.md

 ## Description

 This patch modifies the tile() layout to limit the maximum number of visible clients per tag.
-Out-of-limit windows are arranged.
+Out-of-limit windows are arranged behind the visible ones in the slave area.

     +-----------------------+  +-----------------------+